 Another way you can reduce your initial rental and successive monthly instalments is by selecting the most suitable mileage allowance.
-There’s no point opting for a 15,000 annual mile lease deal if you know you’re only going to use half of those miles.
+There’s no point opting for a high mileage lease deal if you know you’re only going to use half of those miles.

 In a contract hire agreement you hand the car back at the end of the contract.
 The total that you will pay over the term of your lease corresponds largely to the amount that your car is expected to depreciate.

 The number of miles your car has covered is a big factor in depreciation.
 The value of the car that has driven 30,000 miles will be significantly higher than that of the car that has done 90,000 miles in the same period of time, so signalling to your finance provider that you’re not going to be driving long distances can drive your payments down considerably.